gravitational/careers/challenges/sre/challenge.md

 ### Deployment

-* Create a helm chart for the service that includes at least: a Deployment, ServiceAccount and Service
+* Create a configurable Helm chart for the service
+* Includes at a minimum: a Deployment, ServiceAccount, and Service
-* Upgrading the helm chart should not result in unavailability of the service.
+* Upgrading the helm chart should not result in unavailability of the service

 ## Level 5